By José Alberto Hermosillo

 For more information on how you can help, give, volunteer, or become a foster parent, please visit:

-Partner organizations include the Ali Forney Center, the Los Angeles LGBT Center, Albert Kennedy Trust (UK), Lost and Found, and GLAAD.
+Partner organizations include the Ali Forney Center, the Los Angeles LGBT Center, The Albert Kennedy Trust (UK), Lost and Found, and GLAAD.

 Related Articles: